top of page

 Using a jar funnel, fill your hot pint jars leaving a 1/4 inch headspace.

 Place the lids on top of the jars and add the rings.
-Tighten the rings to fingertip tight and process in a boiling water bath for 10 minutes if at sea level.
+Tighten the rings to fingertip tight and process in a boiling water bath canner for 10 minutes if at sea level.
 Remember to adjust the processing time for your elevation if higher than 1000 feet.

 Altitude Chart - Water Bath Canning